jasonlaubb/Matrix-AntiCheat/README.md

   ## How to use?

-Require Hoilday Creator Feature and Beta API to make it work!
+Require Beta API to make it work!

-Change default config in ./scripts/data/default-config.js
+Change default config in (root)/scripts/data/default-config.js

-Download the latest release to use (.mcpack), not source code
+Download the latest release and use (.mcpack), not source code

   ## Special Thanks / Credit